Dark Stars and Gravitational Waves: Topical Review: Dark and hybrid stars

 \subsubsection{Capture mechanism}

-The formation of a dark star is an interesting issue, particularly for the potential signals of gravitational waves produced by such exotic stellar objects.
-Here we provide a particle scale process of DM particles captured by stellar objects.
-Essentially this mechanism is difficult for the DS formation since the capture DM number is too small compared with the stellar objects.
+The formation of a DS is an interesting issue, particularly for the potential signals of GW produced by such exotic stellar objects.
+Here, we provide a particle scale process of DM particles captured by stellar objects.
+Essentially, this mechanism is difficult for the DS formation since the capture DM number is too small compared with the stellar objects.
+An estimation for the capture DM mass to be around $10^{11}$~kg for the Sun.
 The idea is similar to DM direct detection processes.
 An underground laboratory is needed to search for the signals of the collision between the DM and the detectors' nuclei (or electrons).
 DM mass and its coupling strength to SM particles are essential in the observation.
-The stellar DM will scatter with the massive stellar objects (i.e., the Sun or neutron stars, etc.) and be captured by their gravitational wells if the scattered velocity is smaller than the escape velocity.
+The stellar DM will scatter with the massive stellar objects (i.e., the Sun or NS, etc.) and be captured by their gravitational wells if the scattered velocity is smaller than the escape velocity.
 On top of this, for the case that the DM has self-interaction, the capture rate is considerably enhanced~\cite{Chen:2014oaa}.
 In summary, the number evolution of the captured DM inside the stellar objects is given by